msalemor/smart-cli-class/README.md

   - Create a `pkg/process.go` file to process the commands
   - Create function called `ProcessCommands(commands *Commands)`
   - Use `cmd := exec.Command(command.Command, command.Args...)`
+  - Use `github.com/fatih/color` to colorize the text
+    - Green: results
+    - Yellow: confirmations
+    - Orange: warnings
+    - Red: errors

 - Criteria:
-  - The application compiles: `go build .`
   - Create a mock commands structure
   - Test it from main before starting the CLI
+  - The application compiles and runs: `go run . --help`

 - [Code](/4-process/)